Internal attributes

 Method only

-If necessary, you can filter internals using the only method.
-This will return a Hash with the specified attributes.
+Filter internals with the only method.
+Returns a Hash with specified attributes.

 outputs.full_name =